bitsofcotton/bitsofcotton/README-shadow.md

 And this is low probability but also my line account is.

 It is the intention to implement relinker to transcode windows to \*nix, but the binary I had is something not normal, so there's a retdec compiler they recompiles normal binaries well as they implements.

+I saw a propaganda news topic, I don't have any relation on any of online salon nor so on.

+I have dinkey academic background, so it's very low probability but if there's some propaganda nor so on, it's not me.